 See the most popular pages that users found with organic search.

 Outline initial ideas on how you can optimize your campaign to increase your rankings and conversions.

 There are two more ways to gain a deeper understanding of competitors’ SEO:

 Find gaps in your rivals’ coverage with the Backlink Gap tool.
-Competitors added can be root domains, subdomains, or URLs.
+You can analyze their root domains, subdomains, or URLs.
 A good way to use this intelligence would be to reach out to the resources that are linking to your competitors, but not you.

 Enhance your content marketing strategy with Keyword Gap.
-The tool allows you to perform a side-by-side comparison of all of the similarities and differences between keyword portfolios (be it organic, paid, or PLA) for up to five competing domains.
+The tool allows you to perform a side-by-side competitor comparison in terms of keyword portfolios (be it organic, paid, or PLA) for up to five domains at once.

 3. Get Marketing Ideas from Their Recent Online Ads

 There is still no universal formula for success in advertising.
 Still, there is always something to learn from looking at your rivals’ strategies, like which to adopt, which to avoid, and what you may have forgotten.

 To analyze any advertiser, use the Advertising Research tool.
 Switch tabs to reveal:

 The number of keywords the domain is bidding on.